Skip to content

 βœ… Common Daily Preparation Elements

-Typical pre-trading preparation checklist:
+Typical pre-session preparation checklist:

 • Daily/Weekly trend and level analysis